minhnhat93/tf_object_detection_multi_channels/README.md

 This function reshapes your encoded input to a 3D array using the number of channels information that you stored earlier

+Now, in the __init__ function of the same class, in self.keys_to_features dictionary (https://github.com/tensorflow/models/blob/2243d30cd9be6a57f8f23d398d702a3ff7aacf11/object_detection/data_decoders/tf_example_decoder.py#L34), add this line:

+    'image/channels': tf.FixedLenFeature((), tf.int64, 1),

-Now, in the __init__ function of the same class, change the item_to_handler of your encoded image at this line: https://github.com/tensorflow/models/blob/2243d30cd9be6a57f8f23d398d702a3ff7aacf11/object_detection/data_decoders/tf_example_decoder.py#L56
+Additionally, change the item_to_handler of your encoded image at this line: https://github.com/tensorflow/models/blob/2243d30cd9be6a57f8f23d398d702a3ff7aacf11/object_detection/data_decoders/tf_example_decoder.py#L56

 to this: